laminas/laminas-view/docs/book/php-renderer.md

 ```

 Set the flag indicating whether or not we should render trees of view models.
 If
-set to true, the `Zend\View\View` instance will not attempt to render children
+set to true, the `Laminas\View\View` instance will not attempt to render children
 separately, but instead pass the root view model directly to the `PhpRenderer`.
 It is then up to the developer to render the children from within the view
 script.
 This is typically done using the `RenderChildModel` helper: